Wendy123-4/breakoutroom2_firebase-authentication/README.md

 ### Sign In Button Package

-Sign In Button is a Flutter plugin for generating sign in buttons for different social media accounts.
+Sign In Button is used for generating sign in buttons for different social media accounts.

 ### How it works: